A rewriting-logic-with-SMT-based formal analysis and parameter synthesis framework for parametric time Petri nets: Introduction

-This paper is an extended version of the conference paper~\cite{DBLP:conf/apn/AriasBOOPR23}.
-Additional contributions include: \begin{itemize} \item We present full proofs and explain in more depth the different rewrite theories and the folding procedure proposed.
+\begin{itemize} \item We present full proofs and explain in more depth the different rewrite theories and the folding procedure proposed.
 We also provide more examples on how to perform explicit-state analysis (\Cref{sec:concrete-ex}) and symbolic analysis within our framework (\Cref{sec:analysis}).

-\item The folding procedure in \cite{DBLP:conf/apn/AriasBOOPR23} was implemented relying on dedicated procedures in the Z3 solver for eliminating existentially quantified variables.
+\item The folding procedure in \cite{DBLP:conf/apn/AriasBOOPR23} was implemented by relying on dedicated procedures in the Z3 solver for eliminating existentially quantified variables.
 By adapting and integrating the Fourier-Motzkin elimination procedure described in \cite{ftscs-journal}, our Maude-with-SMT analysis can now be done with any SMT solver connected to Maude (\Cref{sec:imp:folding}).
 As demonstrated in \Cref{sec:benchmarks}, this new procedure significantly outperforms its predecessor.
 This also allows us to provide a more comprehensive performance comparison of Maude executed with the SMT solvers Yices2, CVC4, and Z3 in \Cref{sec:benchmarks}.

 \item The implementation of the folding procedure in \cite{DBLP:conf/apn/AriasBOOPR23} used the standard search command in Maude, and it could detect previously visited states only within the same branch of the search tree.
 In contrast, we now use the meta-level facilities of Maude to also implement a breadth-first search procedure with folding which maintains a global set of already visited states across all branches of the search tree (\Cref{sec:imp:folding}).
-Despite the additional overhead incurred by the meta-level implementation, the reduction in state space is substantial in certain scenarios, leading to a improved performance compared to the standard search command.
+Despite the additional overhead incurred by the meta-level implementation, the reduction in state space is substantial in certain scenarios, leading to improved performance compared to the standard search command.

 \item The new \Cref{sec:analysis:methods}, and the corresponding Maude implementation, provide a user-friendly syntax for executing the different analysis methods (some of them beyond what is supported by \romeo{}) and different implementations of the same analysis method, including reachability with/without folding, solving parameter (both firing bounds and markings) synthesis problems, time-bounded reachability analysis, synthesis of parameters when the net is executed with a user-defined strategy, and model checking full LTL and non-nested (T)CTL formulas.
 We have also provided a user-friendly syntax for the properties to be verified, including state properties on markings and ``transition clocks.'' \end{itemize}